Alois — the beginning

 Wellheim in 1865 — copper engraving (click or tap to enlarge) by C. Zimmermann

 Look mom, no cars!
-An aerial photo of the center of Wellheim from the middle of the last century.
+A photo of the center of Wellheim from the middle of the last century.

 Wellheim today (2018), with the house in which Alois Friedl was born in 1888 still standing, smack in the middle.
 That’s his granddaughter’s hand pointing to it.